imjoseangel/sandbox/kubernetes/netdebug/README.md

 Take a look also at the `ndots:5` option.
 It is important to understand, how both `search` and `ndots` settings work together.

-To understand both concepts, we can refer to the [resolv.conf(5) Linux man page](https://man7.org/linux/man-pages/man5/resolv.conf.5.html)
+To understand both concepts, refer to the [resolv.conf(5) Linux man page](https://man7.org/linux/man-pages/man5/resolv.conf.5.html)

 The `search` represents the search path for a particular domain.
 Interestingly dev.to or example.com are not FQDN (fully qualified domain name).
 A standard convention that most DNS resolvers follow is that if a domain ends with a dot (.) (representing the root zone), the domain is considered to be FQDN.
 Some resolvers try to act smart and append the dot (.) themselves.
 So dev.to. is an FQDN, dev.to is not.